 - ALL funds raised by students must be approved by the Student Leadership group and the Activities Director

 - Check the EVHS Approved Fundraiser calendar on this page.
 Pick a date or dates that are not currently being used by another group on campus.

 - Fill out the Event Request form and submit it to the Activities Office at least 2 weeks BEFORE you begin your fund raiser.

-- Attach an RPO for any purchases needed to facilitate your fundraiser.
+- Use an RPO for any purchases needed to facilitate your fundraiser.
 (Be sure to follow the RPO process carefully)

 - After your fundraiser is over all money must be deposited into the School Bank asap with the proper deposit form.

 - Deposit and count your money in the school bank.
 Make an appointment ahead of time with the bank clerk by calling x77090

 *If you sold tickets as part of your fundraiser, they must be numbered.

 **You must fill out and submit the ticket count and cash deposit form form for events where tickets are sold.